bzreinhardt/bzreinhardt.github.io/_posts/2020-07-23-notes-on-are-ideas-getting-harder-to-find.md

 - Jason Crawford’s[Teasing Apart S-Curves](https://rootsofprogress.org/teasing-apart-the-s-curves)

 (Very open to other suggestions to add to this list!)

+Thanks to Martin Permin, Luke Constable, and Cheryl Reinhardt for feedback and suggestions.

 [^1]: There has been some cool work on this subject, but it feels underdeveloped compared to the brunt of AI research.
 [^2]: Full disclosure: I do think science-driven growth is important.
 My reasoning follows the lines of Tyler Cowen’s arguments in [Stubborn Attachments](https://www.amazon.com/Stubborn-Attachments-Prosperous-Responsible-Individuals/dp/1732265135/ref=sr_1_2?dchild=1&keywords=tyler+cowen&qid=1595524269&sr=8-2) and [Peter Thiel’s arguments around the relationship between growth and violence](https://medium.com/@arnoldkling/peter-thiel-and-eric-weinstein-annotated-bd1de574d4bd#:~:text=At%20an%20hour%20and%2032,among%20humans%20is%20very%20high.).